-Next day breakfast at 8, muesli + mixed fruit, coffee, orange, biscuit + cheese.
+Next day breakfast at 8, muesli with mixed fruit, coffee, orange, biscuit and cheese.
 Our local contact Lauri met us at 09h00, and we walked to catch bus 102 to the University.
 He bought us a family 24 hour ticket.
 The painted buildings were so clean and bright they looked like a film set or a toy town.
 We had a meeting with 2 others, chatting about their use of Ceilidh and the variations they've done.
 They have 1200 students in one class, and have more problems than us with students hacking the system.
 (In Nottingham the ones clever enough to hack the system get good marks anyway, so don't bother with hacking.)
 Lunch was in the student cafe with another professor as well.
 Then another meeting, we twice got moved on to another room.
 Back by bus to the hotel, and I walked out shopping to Stockman's department store.
 I had mentioned I was thinking of building a sauna, and one of the staff showed me his, which he claims is the smallest in Finland.
 And he says "don't let your wife know it's good for drying clothes".
 His sauna is just a little smaller than ours.
 We were met at the hotel by Lauri 19h00, and taken for a long walk round the old town (built 1800s, Lutheran and Orthodox cathedrals), I remember lots of docks and water and clean buildings.
 Then a tram to the restaurant near the Olympic stadium (built but not used for the 1940 Olympics which were cancelled) near the "ooppera" (they double lots of letters in Finnish), and met other staff at the restaurant.
 They chose for us Finnish fish pie for starter, reindeer and cheese for main, Finnish cheesecake for sweet.
 We drank vodka and birch sap afterwards, it's a good strong drink!
 The bill (we weren't paying) was 200 pounds for 4 of us, and we took four and a half hours for the three courses!
 Tram home for 00h30.